taytaka/Poverty_and_Minimum_Wage/README.md

 - Which economic indicator has the highest impact on poverty levels?
 - How does adjusting certain economic indicators affect the poverty rate?

-## Communication Protocols

-We used Slack as our main communication method.
-In the event of a technical issue or emergency, we exchanged emails and phone numbers to stay connected.
-A Google Doc was created to outline our project and clarify the roles each team member will take on for each portion of the first segment deliverable.

 ## Team Members

 Ha Duong, Kyle Gee, Jose Orellana, Jeanette Perthel, and Taylor Takanishi

-### Roles

-- Square: Taylor Takanishi created the GitHub repository and its branches
-- Triangle: Ha Duong spear-headed the machine learning model with Taylor Takanishi assistance
-- Jeanette Perthel and Jose Orellana collected, processed, explored the data
-- Ha Duong and Jeanette Perthal collaborated on the web page and visualizations
-- Circle: Kyle Gee established the AWS RDS database and SQL schema
-- X: All members of the team participated in the selection of technologies and tools used in this project.
-Each role provided input for machine learning, data cleaning and analysis, database storage, web page and dashboards
-- Project outline: Jose Orellana created the initial outline for the project
-- Presentation: All members of the team participated in presentation preparation

 ## Technologies Used